Throne speech: Kenney promises jobs, an improved economy and direct democracy as Alberta legislature returns

 JOBS

-The province says job creation remains a central priority and will introduce a long-term jobs plan that focuses on skills and education to make Alberta "the freest, fastest-moving and lowest-taxed province."
+The province says job creation remains a central priority and will introduce a long-term jobs plan that focuses on skills and education and making Alberta "the freest, fastest-moving and lowest-taxed province."

 It's also pledging $6.4 billion towards its 2020 Capital Plan with the goal of boosting provincial infrastructure.